Taha-Sanawad-wala/Django_Deploy_demo_CF/README.md

 # Django Demo App
 This is a basic Django project created for demonstration purposes.
 The project includes a simple Django app with a single view that returns a "Hello, world!" message.
+And deploy that on cloud foundry.

 ## Requirements
 Python 3.x